-7 best new movies and TV shows to watch this week
+7 best new movies and TV shows to watch at home this week

 Welcome to 7 Things To Watch This Week, our guide to the best in entertainment to focus your eyes on for the next seven days.

-From Four Kids and It to Meghan Markle’s Elephant documentary on Disney Plus and Save Me Too on Sky Atlantic, we’ve got you covered with bitesize reviews for all the theatrical, home entertainment and streaming releases you should set your sights on this week.
+From Gangs of London to 21 Bridges starring Chadwick Boseman and The Last Dance on Netflix we have you covered with bitesize reviews for all the TV and movie releases you should set your sights on this week.

 So, without further ado, here are this week’s recommendations…